This isn’t your typical cruise.

 Face it; it’s a couples’ world, especially on the high seas.
 Those of us cruising solo see this all the time.
 On long crossings, people seem to cocoon a bit and stay within their comfort zones.
 Except for idle or polite elevator greetings, people seem content within the confines of their stateroom-mates or group of friends.

 Here are my observations on cruising solo with lots of sea days

-This is important if you want to have a chance to meet and get to know people, for other than polite elevator greetings.
+When cruising solo, this suggestion is important if you want to have a chance to meet and get to know people, for other than polite elevator greetings.

-There are two important points to remember.
+There are two major points to remember.
 One is to confirm your fixed seating dining time early.
 Keep in mind that these long, 14-day cruises are popular with the over-55 crowd.
 This is the target market that is used to traditional main dining room with a fixed dining time.

 Second point, early seating, usually 5:00pm or 6pm, fills up first.
 This is usually requested by the oldest demographic, on these longer cruises.
 If you’d like to meet a more late-night crowd, choose second seating.
 But reserve as soon as possible.